QTM 201Am I Actually a Christian?

 To the "Almost Saved": Are you Perfect?
 Have you ever lied? lusted? hated?
 If God played a movie of your secret thoughts, would you be innocent?
 You are drowning.
 It is time to stop treading water and Get In.

-4.1 The "Resume" Defense (The Altar Boy Glitch)
+4.1 The "Resume" Defense

-4.2 The "Prosperity" Defense (The Shiny Hardware)
+4.2 The "Prosperity" Defense

-The Claim: "Look at my house and my car!
+The claim: "Look at my house and my car!
 Clearly, the Man Upstairs likes me."

 He said: "It is easier for a camel to go through the eye of a needle than for someone who is rich to enter the kingdom of God."
 (Matthew 19:24).
 In the Parable of the Rich Fool (Luke 12), God calls the successful man a "Fool" because he was rich in things but bankrupt in spirit.

-4.3 The "One More Chance" Entitlement (The Cheating Student)
+4.3 The "One More Chance" Trap

 I see this constantly with international grad students.
 They get caught cheating, beg for "one more chance," and cheat again.
 They believe the system owes them infinite chances.